SocGholish Malware: Detection and Prevention Guide

 Isolation and quarantine

 As with any virus, the best way to prevent it from spreading is to keep it quarantined and out of the reach of others.
 This is where a timely incident response protocol comes into place before one infected computer can impact an entire network.
+A well-defined incident response protocol is essential for containing the threat quickly.

 Removal procedures